 Defined under the NHPA, historic properties are prehistoric or historic districts, sites, buildings, structures or objects that are included in or eligible for inclusion in the National Register of Historic Places (NRHP) under the NHPA.
 The determination of eligibility is made by the National Register of Historic Places or State Historic Preservation Officers, in coordination with federal agencies.
 Properties of traditional religious and cultural importance to an Indian tribe or Native Hawaiian organization may also be considered eligible for listing in the National Register.
 [36 C.F.R. §800.16(1)(1)]

 Cultural resources, as defined in the NEPA regulations include sacred sites, archaeological sites and archaeological collections, as well historic properties that may not be eligible for the NRHP.

-A Unified Federal Review can expedite disaster recovery projects, enhance consistency in review processes across federal agencies, and assist agencies in better leveraging their resources and tools.
-Increasing efficiencies in reviews will benefit federal agencies and result in better management of resources, but, most importantly, will work to better serve communities in post-disaster recovery.
+A UFR can expedite disaster recovery projects, enhance consistency in review processes across Federal agencies, and assist agencies in better leveraging their resources and tools.
+Increasing efficiencies in reviews will benefit Federal agencies and result in better management of resources, but, most importantly, will work to better serve communities in post-disaster recovery.

 If you have any additional questions or comments, please feel free to contact us.